 Expats using one of Taiwan's excellent public health facilities are given access to heavily subsidised medical care.
 Services covered by National Health Insurance (NHI) are varied and range from traditional Chinese medicine to emergency care.

-Although public hospitals are world class, many inpatient services that are standard in the West may not be provided at Taiwanese public facilities and it is often expected that a patient's family provides these services.
+Although public hospitals are world class, many inpatient services that are standard in the West may not be provided at Taiwanese public facilities, and it is often expected that a patient's family provides these services.
 Another disadvantage is that patients seeking treatment may experience long waiting times at public care centres.

 Private healthcare in Taiwan

-Although most expats rely on the public healthcare system, many also utilise Taiwan's high-quality private care in order to avoid long waiting times, to receive better patient care and to access a greater choice of treatment options.
+Although most expats rely on the public healthcare system, many also utilise Taiwan's high-quality private care in order to avoid long waiting times, receive better patient care and access a greater choice of treatment options.

 There are also many private clinics in Taiwan's urban centres which specifically serve the expat market.
 These are primarily staffed with English speakers, which can be more convenient for English-speaking expats.